nageswararao-j/food-recipes/README.md

 # FoodRecipes
-This application provides a dashboard to search for a food.
+This application provides a dashboard to search for a meal.
-Meal details including
+Meal details (meal card) include name of the dish, image of the dish, video of how to prepare the dish, a list of ingredients, instructions how to prepare the dish.

 ## Prerequisites
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6 with Yarn as package manager.